Zeeeepa/xyops/docs/hosting.md

 What you need:

 - The current secret key from the primary master.
 This is only available on-disk via SSH to the master: `/opt/xyops/conf/overrides.json` (`secret_key`).
 It is not retrievable via API.
-- The offline server’s alphanumeric ID (e.g. `smf4j79snhe`).
+- The offline server's alphanumeric ID (e.g. `smf4j79snhe`).
 You can find this in the UI on the server history page, or on the server itself in `/opt/xyops/satellite/config.json`.

 Compute the SHA‑256 of the concatenation: `SERVER_ID + SECRET_KEY`, and use the hex digest as the new auth token.
 Example: